Curse of Chucky: Production

 In an August 2008 interview, Don Mancini and David Kirschner spoke of a planned reboot of the Chucky franchise, to be written and directed by Mancini.
 They described their choice of a remake over a sequel as a response to the will of the fans, who "want to see a scary Chucky movie again... to go back to the straightforward horror rather than the horror comedy."
 They indicated that Brad Dourif would return as the voice of Chucky.

 In a subsequent interview, Mancini described the remake as a darker and scarier retelling of the original film, but one that, while having new twists and turns, would not stray too far from the original concept.
 At a 2009 horror convention, Dourif confirmed his role in the remake.
 At a reunion panel at the Mad Monster Party horror and sci-fi convention, the cast and crew from the original film confirmed that both a remake and a spin-off are in development.
 Writer Don Mancini and producer David Kirschner worked on a sequel then titled Revenge of Chucky.

-A sequel entered the production in 2012, entitled Curse of Chucky, and was intended for a direct-to-video release.
+The sequel entered the production in 2012, entitled Curse of Chucky, and was intended for a direct-to-video release.

 Filming

 The film began production in early September 2012 in Winnipeg, Manitoba, Canada, and ended in mid-October.

+Brad Dourif portrayed Charles Lee Ray in his human form for the first time since Child's Play (1988), in flashback scenes set before the first film.
+Makeup, lighting and strategic camera angles were used to make Dourif appear younger.

 Release

 Curse of Chucky had its world premiere on August 2, 2013, at the Fantasia Festival, in Montreal, and its European premiere at the London FrightFest Film Festival on August 22, accompanied by screenings of the original trilogy of Child's Play films.
+In the U.S., the film premiered via VOD on September 24, 2013.
 The DVD/Blu-ray was released on October 8, 2013, and domestically grossed $3,821,602 in the first month.